-Explainer: Missile system suspected of bringing down airliner: short range, fast and deadly
+Explainer: Missile system suspected of bringing down airliner - short range, fast and deadly

 Iran denied that the airliner had been hit by a missile.

-Riki Ellison, a defense expert and founder of the Missile Defense Advocacy Alliance, said it would have been impossible to divert them, even if the ground operators realized their error, he said.
+Riki Ellison, a defense expert and founder of the Missile Defense Advocacy Alliance, said it would have been impossible to divert the missiles after launch, even if the ground operators realized their error, he said.

 “Once you shoot those things, it’s over,” Ellison said.

-Reporting by Gerry Doyle; Editing by Robert Birsel
+Reporting by Gerry Doyle; Editing by Robert Birsel and Clarence Fernandez